sequelize/sequelize/docs/manual/migrations.md

 ```

-The next is an example of a migration that has uses async/await where you create an unique index on a new column:
+The next example is of a migration that uses async/await where you create an unique index on a new column:

 ```js
 module.exports = {